ICRAR/daliuge/docs/drops.rst

 The difference between *normal* inputs/consumers and their *streaming* counterpart is their granularity.
-In the normal case, inputs only notify their consumers when they have reached the **COMPLETED** state.
-Streaming inputs on the other hand notify consumers each time data is written into them, and thus allow for a continuous operation of applications as data gets written into their inputs.
+In the normal case, inputs only notify their consumers when they have reached the **COMPLETED** state, after which the consumers can open the DROP and read their data.
+Streaming inputs on the other hand notify consumers each time data is written into them (alongside with the data itself), and thus allow for a continuous operation of applications as data gets written into their inputs.
 Once all the data has been written, the normal event notifying that the DROP has moved to the **COMPLETED** state is also fired.